micksatana/pz-mod-michonnes-katana/README.md

 - You will need Metalworking Level 3
 - Read How to Forge Katana magazine
-- Find tools; WeldingMask, BlowTorch, and Sledgehammer
+- Find tools; Welder Mask, BlowTorch, and Sledgehammer
 - Find materials; 1 Metal Sheet, 1 Small Metal Sheet, and 1 Leather Strip
 - Right-click on any material and click Forge Katana